horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 On the one hand, you may be thinking "oh, wow, that is somewhat surprising that all these integrals are simply linear combinations of three specific integrals."
 On the other hand, you may be thinking "we've gotten pretty far out into the weeds.
 Weren't we talking about astronomy?"

+Unfortunately, we have departed from astronomy to a more abstract problem.
+However, we are not that far away, and our actions will have consequences in astronomy and other fields.
 Let's address the practical implications of Legendre's discovery.
 Firstly, keep in mind that this was an era before calculators, and most important calculations relied on using tables of pre-calculated values.

 What Legendre showed was that calculating values for the three kinds of elliptic integrals is enough to help us solve many general integral problems.
-Indeed, quoting [our source][10]: "For a new function to be accepted into mathematics it has to be shown to be useful, and if it is to be applied then its values have to be known numerically.
+Indeed, quoting [our source][4]: "For a new function to be accepted into mathematics it has to be shown to be useful, and if it is to be applied then its values have to be known numerically.
 Legendre devoted Book III (1816) to the production of several sets of tables..., and then put the new functions to work solving geometrical and mechanical problems."

 So Legendre's abstract discovery of classifications did indeed relate to progress in practical matters.
 Diverse physical problems were reduced into the three kinds of elliptic integral, allowing us to reuse calculations and focus on more general theory.